-Balcers scores in 3rd, Sharks hold off rallying Blues 5-4
+Couture scores two goals, Sharks hold off rallying Blues 5-4

-ST. LOUIS (AP) — Rudolfs Balcers scored his first two goals of the season, including the tiebreaker midway through the third period, and the San Jose Sharks held off the St. Louis Blues 5-4 on Saturday night.
+ST. LOUIS (AP) — Logan Couture scored his second goal of the game midway through the third period and the San Jose Sharks held off the St. Louis Blues 5-4 on Saturday night.

-After the Blues overcame deficits of 3-0 and 4-1 to tie it during a wild second period, Balcers tipped a shot by Logan Couture with 8:09 left in the third.
+After the Blues overcame deficits of 3-0 and 4-1 to tie it during a wild second period, Couture scored on a wrist shot with 8:09 left in the third.
 The puck deflected off goalie Jordan Binnington’s back and in.
+It was Couture’s team-leading ninth goal.

+“I’m counted on to score goals and produce offensively,” Couture said.
+“I want to score and help our team. ”

 The Sharks entered 0-7-1 in their previous eight against the Blues dating to the 2019 playoffs.

 Brayden Schenn, Zach Sanford, Ryan O’Reilly and Jordan Kyrou scored for St. Louis.
-The Sharks also got goals from Evander Kane, Couture and Patrick Marleau.
+The Sharks also got goals from Evander Kane, Rudolfs Balcers and Patrick Marleau.

+“When you score five goals on the road, you don’t expect this much trouble,” Sharks coach Bob Boughner said.
+“It’s easy to get rattled when you give up a three-goal lead.
+We just kept coming.
+We played a really good (third) period.”

 Sharks goalie Devan Dubnyk, who had not started since Feb.
 6 due to a minor injury, made 28 saves and improved to 1-3-1.
 It was his first win since March 8, 2020 at Anaheim.